 Of course, there will be times when players switch opponents or help each other on defense, but for the most part, each player is responsible for one player from the opposition.
 Your main goal in Man Defense is to guard and defend your assigned opponent.

-There are many different ways to run your man-to-man defense depending on the team you’re playing against and what the strengths and weaknesses of your team are but here's 3 common approaches to Man Defense: Tight, Loose, or Switching Man-to-Man.
+There are many different ways to run your man-to-man defense depending on the team you’re playing against and what the strengths and weaknesses of your team are but here are 3 common approaches to Man Defense: Tight, Loose, or Switching Man-to-Man.

 Read more about specific man-to-man defenses below:

-The defensive strategy of a Zone Defense has players guarding a specific area instead of player like in a Man-to-Man Defense.
-An advantage to Zone Defenses are they're easy to teach and learn along with your team not needing a lot of athleticism or quickness to execute.
+The defensive strategy of a Zone Defense has players guarding a specific area instead of a player like in a Man-to-Man Defense.
+An advantage to Zone Defenses is they're easy to teach and learn along with your team not needing a lot of athleticism or quickness to execute.

 The basic procedure in a Zone Defense is to have defenders pick up opponents when they enter their designated area.
 Once they leave their area, the defenders hang back and continue guarding their area rather than following the player.
 When the player enters a different area of the court, the next defender picks them up depending on whose designated area it is.